Ways to Celebrate the 50th Anniversary of the Flag!

-Flag Day is an opportunity to celebrate the people, accomplishments, history, institutions and values that have helped shape our national identity.
-And we will do so in ways that are as colourful and unique as the country itself!
+February 15, 2015 marked the 50th anniversary of the national flag.
+This special milestone is an opportunity to celebrate the people, accomplishments, history, institutions and values that have helped shape our national identity.

-- Invite your community newspapers or television and local cable stations to cover your event so that your friends and neighbours can see how you celebrate on Flag Day.
+- Invite your community newspapers or television stations to cover your event so that your friends and neighbours can see how you celebrate the 50th anniversary of our flag.
 The media can promote awareness and community spirit, call attention to your upcoming special event and help to showcase your achievements.

-- Your Boy Scout or Girl Guide troop, or any other organization you may be part of, can take part in a poetry-writing or poster design contest that focuses on the flag and have the entries exhibited in the mall.
+- Your Boy Scout or Girl Guide troop, or other community organizations, can hold a poetry-writing or poster design contest that focuses on the flag.
+The entries could then be exhibited.

-- Combine your celebration of the flag's birthday with a celebration of the Canadian winter season.
-Wave your flag at your community's winter festival, have your coach hand out Canada flag pins to your hockey team, organize a snow-sculpting party in your local park around a maple leaf theme.
+- Combine your celebration of the flag's birthday with celebrations of Canadian seasons.
+Wave your flag at your community winter and summer festivals, have your coach hand out Canada flag pins to your sports team, or organize parties in your local park around your flag theme.

-- Ask your municipal officials to designate February 15 as National Flag of Canada Day in your community.
-Perhaps they could even host an event, such as a flag raising ceremony.
+- Ask your municipal officials to host an event, such as the singing "O Canada" or a flag raising ceremony.

 - Have a bake or craft sale with a National Flag of Canada theme and donate the earnings to a local charity.

 Organize a social media campaign to promote your event!
 Make new connections and keep track of your new followers!

 Be sure to post your plans, images and stories of your Flag Day activities on Facebook, Twitter and Flickr (#FLAG50).